 Eastern lowland gorillas have a very rich menu, depending on the seasons; leaves and crumbs are eaten most often, but fruit can account for up to 25% of the total diet.
 However, since the fruit is quite rare, the gorillas must travel each day further and further (the area of its territory ranges from 2.7 to 6.5 km2), therefore within 24 hours, they cover the distance from 154 to 2280 meters.
 They enrich their diet with insects, especially ants.

 The lowland species eats a lot of fruit, and the herds are more dispersed than it is in the case of the rest of the species.
 In addition to that, they travel further distances comparing to other subspecies – they cover on average 1105 meters per day and their territory span ranges from 7 to 14 km2.
-The lowland western species has less access to land herbs, therefore it can switch to water plants if the environment allows it.
+The lowland western species have less access to land herbs, therefore it can switch to water plants if the environment allows it.
 Apart from ants, they can also eat termites.

 Do the gorillas drink water?